KameronHuggins/windows-help-desk-operations-lab/README.md

 ## Overview

-This repository documents the development and operation of a virtual Windows enterprise environment designed to build practical experience for Help Desk, IT Support, systems administration, networking, and security operations roles.
+This repository documents a virtual Windows enterprise environment built to develop practical experience for Help Desk, IT Support, systems administration, networking, and security operations roles.

-Rather than presenting isolated configuration exercises, the lab is operated through realistic support tickets.
-Each ticket begins with a user or business problem and documents the full troubleshooting lifecycle:
+The environment began as an Active Directory administration lab and is now being operated through realistic support tickets.
+Each ticket documents the complete troubleshooting lifecycle rather than presenting only the final solution.

+Ticket documentation includes:

-- Initial symptoms
+- User-reported symptoms
 - Known facts
 - Investigation plan
 - Evidence collection